ga4gh/ADA-M/README.md

 Will output 'My Frist ADA-M Matrix'

-For more examples using Protocol Buffer with Python please [read the tutorial] (https://developers.google.com/protocol-buffers/docs/pythontutorial).
+For more examples using Protocol Buffer with Python please [read the tutorial](https://developers.google.com/protocol-buffers/docs/pythontutorial).